hamidr/AIMA-CPP/README.md

 ### TODO

   - I'd like to write a little GUI (with Qt) to show how these algorithms work.
-  - Trying to compile everything on windows with VC++; I used almost no feature of c++1y so it's possible to port this to windows.

   - Currently I'm just implementing step by step while I read the book :)